UniExeterRSE/computational-thinking/reveal.js/md/07_alignment.md

 ![flow chart of computational solution](../images/snakes_programme.png)

-For this programme to run we need to introduce some dice rolls.
+For this program to run we need to introduce some dice rolls.
 To simulate a dice, we sample from the numbers 1,2,3,4,5,6.

 If you want to see this in code here is an example for R: